tfsaggregator/aggregator-docs/content/docs/v3/contrib/pipelines.md

 Creates a docker manifest (aka [manifest lists](https://docs.docker.com/engine/reference/commandline/manifest/)) to include both the Windows and Linux image under a single tag and generates the **lastest** image.
 It uses the tags generated in the previous step.
+The images and manifests are published to two Registries:
+ - Docker Hub
+ - GitHub Container Registry
-Finally, the README is published using a jinja2 transformation.
+Finally, the README for DockerHub is published using a jinja2 transformation.

 ## Visual Studio Marketplace